Hugogales/hugogales.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I have been invited to AI Engineering Summit!
-See you all in new york!
+I have came 1st in the ROSIE Competition